2witstudios/PageSpace.Team/README.md

-# PageSpace: Your Private, AI-Powered Knowledge Engine
+# PageSpace: The AI-First Workspace for Building Knowledge, Together

-> **Currently in early development — this is a scaffold, not a finished product.**
+> 🧪 **Currently in early development — this is a scaffold, not a finished product.**
-> We're building a local-first, AI-native knowledge base that transforms scattered files into institutional memory.
-Join us early, help shape the future.
+> PageSpace is a local-first, AI-native workspace where you compose, remix, and automate your team’s thinking.
+Join us early and help shape the future of creative knowledge work.

 ---

-PageSpace is an AI-native knowledge base that transforms your scattered documents, conversations, and project files into a single, intelligent, and perpetually searchable engine.

-It's built for teams who believe **context is their most valuable asset**—and that **data control is non-negotiable**.
+PageSpace is your modular workspace for working with context — not just information.
+Instead of stitching together Slack for messaging, Notion for notes, and Google Drive for files, PageSpace gives you one AI-powered environment where **you, your team, and your tools all collaborate on the same canvas**.

+Built for those who treat **work as creative structure**, not scattered files — and who believe that **AI should enhance, not obscure, your process**.

-**Our philosophy is simple: your knowledge should be a memory you can build, not a black box you can't control.**
+**Our philosophy is simple:** your work should be a memory you can shape, navigate, and reuse — not a silo you forget.

 [![License](https://img.shields.io/github/license/2witstudios/pagespace.team?style=for-the-badge)](LICENSE)
 [![GitHub Stars](https://img.shields.io/github/stars/2witstudios/pagespace.team?style=for-the-badge)](https://github.com/2witstudios/pagespace.team/stargazers)